 I'm participating in LEAP at University Park, when will I schedule my fall courses?

 Students participating in the Learning Edge Academic Program (LEAP) will enroll in their summer courses when they commit to the LEAP program.
-Fall course scheduling will occur when you attend New Student Orientation in consultation with an academic adviser.
-After you complete your ALEKS Math Assessment, you'll be able to make your reservation to attend NSO.
-If your LionPATH student center says that your enrollment appointment begins before your NSO program, that simply means that you are ready to schedule your courses during NSO.
+Fall course scheduling will occur when you attend New Student Orientation and meet with an academic adviser.
+If your LionPATH student center says that your enrollment appointment begins before your NSO program, that simply means that you are ready to schedule your fall courses during NSO.
 Please be sure to complete fall 2018 Pre-Registration Activity Guide prior to attending NSO so that you don't encounter any delays.
 You can learn more about LEAP here.

-I need accommodations during my orientation program at Penn State.
+How can I get special accommodations during my orientation program at Penn State?

-The Pennsylvania State University encourages qualified persons with disabilities to participate in its programs and activities.
-Some orientation & transition programs takes place in large auditoriums and requires walking some distance between campus locations.
+All sessions and events at NSO are disability accessible.
+Some sessions take place in large auditoriums and require walking some distance between campus locations.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact us at 814-865-4178 at least two weeks before your orientation program.

-Parents or guests needing additional help should plan to bring along a family member or friend, as we don't have staff available for this purpose.
+Parents or guests needing additional help should plan to bring along a family member or friend to assist them, as we don't have staff available for this purpose.